pudly/schmopera-hugo/content/articles/wto-barber.md

 related_companies = []
 related_people = []
 short_description = "This was a co-production with multiple opera houses around the world, including Houston Grand Opera and Opera Australia.
-As usual, the individuals in the company were top notch vocally, but unfortunately the production over all fell flat." slug = "wto-barber" title = "WTO Barber" youtube_url = ""
+As usual, the individuals in the company were top notch vocally, but unfortunately the production over all fell flat." slug = "little-room-for-creativity-in-fonts-wto-barber" title = "Little room for creativity in Font's WTO Barber" youtube_url = ""

 +++